dfujiwara/dfujiwara.github.io/README.md

 ###  [PlanGrid / Autodesk](https://plangrid.com), San Francisco, CA
 __Engineering Manager__ (10/2018 - current)
   - Grew brand new product engineering team to seven direct reports (backend, frontend, mobile)
+  - Participate in technical design discussion from early on and perform code review as needed
-  - Delivered major initiatives (home page, onboarding framework, and invitation flow) for the new product line launch in five months
+  - Collaborate with product / design counterparts and engineering management peers to deliver cross-team initiatives for new product line in five months
+    - Home page,
+    - Onboarding framework
+    - Invitation flow
   - Completed XR technical white paper and Hololens prototype application for construction industry in three months
   - Delivered BuildingConnected & PlanGrid integration project in three months resulting in great market reception and 50% of top customers using the integration
   - Led effort to launch video support in beta on iOS, Android, Windows, and web in three months